ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 be challenging and we also accept contribution with no coverage.
 Test coverage of the other type of plugins is recommended.

 - Our tests are run with ``pytest`` and we use the features it provides such as Fixtures, Parametrization.
-- The use of ``unittest.TestCase`` is discouraged for the sack of consistency and simplicity.
+- The use of ``unittest.TestCase`` is discouraged for the sake of consistency and simplicity.
 - Unit-tests should run fine without any network connection.
 - It's not necessary to mock all the boto3/botocore calls (``get_paginator()``, ``paginate()``, etc).
 It's often better to just set-up a function that wrap these calls and mock the result.
 - Simplicity prevails.
 Tests should be short and cover a limited set of features.